SAP/ui5-tooling/README.md

 ```

 ## ⚡️ Quick Start: OpenUI5 Sample App
-Check out the [OpenUI5 Sample App](https://github.com/SAP/openui5-sample-app) featuring a full blown [How-to](https://github.com/SAP/openui5-sample-app/#openui5-sample-app) to play around with the UI5 Build and Development Tooling.
+Check out the [OpenUI5 Sample App](https://github.com/SAP/openui5-sample-app) featuring a full blown [How-to](https://github.com/SAP/openui5-sample-app/#openui5-sample-app) to play around with the UI5 Tooling.

 ## Enable an Existing Project
-You can easily check whether or not a project (application or library) can already be used with the UI5 Build and Development Tooling by looking for a `ui5.yaml` file in the project's root directory.
+You can easily check whether or not a project (application or library) can already be used with the UI5 Tooling by looking for a `ui5.yaml` file in the project's root directory.
-This file (with some exceptions) is required for all projects and their dependencies (e.g. reuse libraries) to use them in the UI5 Build and Development Tooling.
+This file (with some exceptions) is required for all projects and their dependencies (e.g. reuse libraries) to use them in the UI5 Tooling.

 ### Setup
-If your project is not set up for use with the UI5 Build and Development Tooling yet, follow these steps:
+If your project is not set up for use with the UI5 Tooling yet, follow these steps:

 1. **If** your project does not have a `package.json` file yet, let npm generate it:
     ```sh